agravityio/agravity-public-csharp/docs/PublicAssetVersioningApi.md

-This endpoint allows to create empty version or upload one asset which replaces the asset with given id and creates version.
+This endpoint allows to upload one asset which replaces the asset with given id and creates a version which is returned.

 ### Example
 ```csharp